RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Cancellation of Multiple Rewrite Errors

-where: \begin{enumerate} \item $R_{W,Z}(X, W, Z)$ is the component of the reward that depends on the target attribute $W$ and the immutable off-target attributes $Z$. \item $R_{\xi}(X, \xi)$ is the component of the reward that depends on the mutable off-target attributes $\xi$. \end{enumerate} This means that we don't need to worry about potential interactions between rewrite errors (affecting $\xi$) and other attributes of the response ($Z$), even if $W$ and $Z$ have interactions.
+where: \begin{enumerate} \item $R_{W,Z}(X, W, Z)$ is the component of the reward that depends on the target attribute $W$ and the immutable off-target attributes $Z$. \item $R_{\xi}(X, \xi)$ is the component of the reward that depends on the mutable off-target attributes $\xi$. \end{enumerate} Intuitively, this assumption is saying that, \emph{at the level of the reward model}, there aren't any interactions between the component corresponding to potential rewrite-errors $\xi$ and either $W$ or $Z$.

-\item We assume that the off-target changes introduced by the rewrite process are randomly drawn from a distribution determined by the particular rewrite method being used.
-That is,

-For example, when our rewriter is GPT-4o, the off-target yet mutable attributes such as specific word choice and grammatical structure are drawn from a `GPT-like' distribution. \end{enumerate}